marinednadude/NOAA-PMEL-OME_Extraction_Protocol_Sterivex_Centrifuge/NOAA-PMEL-OME_eDNA_Sterivex_Extraction_Protocol_Centrifuge.md

 ### Summary

-Nucleic acid extraction from the sterivex filters using the Qiagen DNeasy Blood and Tissue Kit with some modifications to the manufacturer’s protocol.
+Nucleic acid extraction from the sterivex filters using the QIAGEN DNeasy Blood and Tissue Kit with some modifications to the manufacturer’s protocol.
 These extraction protocols, adapted from [Spens et al 2017](https://doi.org/10.1111/2041-210X.12683), are used by the NOAA PMEL Ocean Molecular Ecology (OME) Group.

 ### Method Description and Rationale